smallnest/goskills/README.md

 - Captures the Markdown body of the skill.
 - Discovers resource files in `scripts/`, `references/`, and `assets/` directories.
 - Packaged as a reusable Go module.
+- Includes a command-line interface (`skill-cli`) for managing and inspecting skills.

 ## Installation

-To use this package in your project, you can use `go get` to add it to your dependencies.
+To use this package in your project, you can use `go get`:

 ```shell
 go get github.com/smallnest/goskills
 ```

-## Usage
+## Library Usage

-Here is an example of how to use the `ParseSkillPackage` function to parse a skill directory.
+Here is an example of how to use the `ParseSkillPackage` function from the `goskills` library to parse a skill directory.

 ```go
 package main